ALFRED BOCK and THOMAS J. NEVIN 1860s

 Copyright © KLW NFC Imprint & The Private Collection of John and Robyn McCullagh 2005-2007 ARR.

-The verso of this portrait of a standing child bears Alfred Bock’s studio stamp for the City Photographic Establishment which is identical in design to one of the stamps adopted by Thomas Nevin while apprenticed to Bock in the early 1860s, and later when he bought Bock’s studio and stock, The City Photographic Establishment, in 1865 on Bock’s departure from Tasmania.
+The verso of this portrait of a standing child bears Alfred Bock’s studio stamp for the City Photographic Establishment which is identical in design to one of the stamps adopted by Thomas Nevin while working with Bock in the early 1860s.
+Nevin continued to use this design when he acquired Bock’s studio and stock, The City Photographic Establishment, in 1865 on Bock’s departure from Tasmania.

 Alfred Bock’s Stock in Trade for details of the sale, plus items of studio decor listed at The Table with the Griffin-shaped Legs.
 Nevin’s early experiences of Port Arthur are detailed in Alfred Bock & Thomas Nevin at Port Arthur showing Bock’s photography of personnel at the prison in 1864 and in this later article published 21 December 2013.

-The stamp (below) shows the early bare design of the photographer’s initials “A.B.” encircled by a belt with buckle, the motto in Latin “Ad Altiora” (towards the heights) withing the belt’s circumference, and a kangaroo perched on top.
+The stamp (below) shows the early bare design of the photographer’s initials “A.B.” encircled by a belt with buckle, the motto in Latin “Ad Altiora” within the belt’s circumference, and a kangaroo perched on top.
 The studio’s address lies outside the design.

 Alfred Bock stamp, mid-1850s

 Copyright © KLW NFC Imprint & The Private Collection of John & Robyn Mcullagh 2006-2007 ARR.

 This is an earlier Alfred Bock studio stamp dated around 1857 when he first set up the City Photographic Establishment at 140 Elizabeth St. Hobart Town, complete with glass house at the rear of the studio.
 More of these cartes are held here at The McCullagh Collection.

 See this biographical account in The Dictionary of Australian Artists: painters, sketchers, photographers and engravers to 1870, edited by Joan Kerr, pp 77-78 (1992 MUP).